 You can expect to have some cramps and bleeding/spotting (on and off bleeding or brown discharge) in the first few months but may be worse in the first 1 – 2 weeks.

 The hormone is like progesterone, it does not contain estrogen, and is about one fifth the dose in birth control pills, only so it seldom causes hormonal side effects.
 Uncommon hormonal side effects (1-10%) may include headache, acne, mood changes, ovarian cysts, increased vaginal discharge or breast pain.
 These symptoms often subside in the first 6 months.

-Irregular bleeding/spotting can occur for 3-6 months after the insertion of a Mirena or Jaydess.
+Irregular bleeding/spotting can occur for 3-6 months after the insertion of a Mirena or Kyleena.
 Some users stop getting regular menstrual bleeding, (20% of Mirena users in 1st year and 60% at 5 years.
-12% of Jaydess users) this is a very safe side effect that some women enjoy.
+12% of Kyleena users) this is a very safe side effect that some women enjoy.